frankomackonelee/node-js-express-mvc-fun-website/README.md

 - ability to edit the story immediately following a submission
 - adding a 404 page via 302 redirect
 - Continuous Integration Pipeline - GitHub Action to lint and test the project on push to any branch and pull to main
+- Stories can only by edited by original browser that made the request via cookie

 ## Getting Started: to run the project